Silasveyren-55/scammer-simulator/TESTING_GUIDE.md

-# Comprehensive Testing Guide - Scammer Simulator
+# Comprehensive Testing Guide - Sentinel Test Suite

-This document provides a detailed testing protocol to validate the **Scammer Simulator** tool's functionality, security, and effectiveness.
+This document provides a detailed testing protocol to validate the **Sentinel Test Suite** tool's functionality, security, and effectiveness.
 Follow these steps to ensure the tool is production-ready and performs as expected.

 ---